MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 **This is preliminary content and subject to change.**

 The Docker engine includes tools for automating the creation of container images.
-While container images can be created manually using the ‘docker commit’ command, adopting an automated image creation process provides many benefits, including:
+While container images can be created manually using the ‘docker commit’ command, adopting an automated image creation process provides many benefits including:

 - Storing container images as code.
 - Rapid and precise recreation of container images for maintenance and upgrade purposes.